WeTransfer/wt_s3_signer/README.md

 # wt_s3_signer
-An optimized AWS S3 url signerFast S3 key urls signing
+An optimized AWS S3 key url signer.

 # Motivation
-The need of signing more then 10k S3 keys lead to the creation of this signer.
+The need of signing more then 10k S3 keys lead to the creation of this gem.

-Following are the benchmarks that show why this gem exists
+Following are the benchmarks that show why

 ```
 Warming up --------------------------------------